LSSTDESC/qp/docs/developer_docs/contribution.md

 Test data should be stored in the `test_data/` folder.
 Any helper functions for tests that are not tests themselves should be placed in the `helpers/` folder.

-- what is expected in terms of code coverage, what tests need to be written, types of tests, etc
+- what tests need to be written, types of tests, etc
-- tests should exist purely in test folder
-- test data stored in tests/test_data
-  - what test data should look like
 - output of tests should be written to temporary path for ease of clean up

 ## Documentation